-Mike received a Bachelor of Arts degree in political science from Emory University and a Master’s degree in Business Administration from the Columbia University Graduate School of Business.
+Mike received a BA in political science from Emory University and an MBA from the Columbia University Graduate School of Business.

 FISCAL LEADERSHIP IN STAMFORD

-As the City’s Chief Financial Officer, Mike is responsible for ensuring the financial and operational health of Stamford, one of Connecticut’s largest cities.
+As Chief Financial Officer and Chief Administrative Officer, Mike is responsible for ensuring the financial and operational health of Stamford, one of Connecticut’s largest cities.
 Among his many accomplishments, Mike was the lead architect of the City’s successful divestiture of the Smith House, a 128-bed skilled nursing facility owned and operated by the City for more than 50 years.
 Privatizing the facility ensured a long-term home for its 90 vulnerable senior residents on Medicaid, protected vital jobs for more than 150 employees and saved the taxpayers over $5 million per year.

 With over 85 percent of the City’s budget directly related to employee costs, labor negotiations are a critical path to setting sustainable long-term fiscal health.
 When he arrived in Stamford, Mike inherited expired labor contracts that contained excessive and largely unfunded employee benefits.
 Mike led the effort to negotiate some of the City’s most complex labor agreements.
 In each negotiation, Mike’s objective was to emerge with a contract that was fair to both taxpayers and employees.
-The contracts were fully funded in both the short-term and long-term.
+In keeping with his commitment, both the short-term and long-term components of the employee benefits within the labor contracts were fully funded.
 Mike was able to deliver real savings to taxpayers and promises that could be kept to employees.

 As Chairman of the Stamford Water Pollution Control Authority, Mike led the Board’s dramatic turnaround of the City’s wastewater treatment plant.
 When he first arrived, Mike found significant operational, financial, and environmental challenges.
 Because of the structural changes Mike made in both the leadership and physical plant, Stamford’s wastewater treatment plant now serves as a model of success for the state.

 Mike inherited a fiscal mess in Stamford.
 Prior administrations had irresponsibly mismanaged most financial matters.
 The “kick-the-can” mentality had all but guaranteed that the leadership’s abject failures would fall squarely on our children.
 Not surprisingly, much of Stamford’s challenges are identical to those that we face as a state.
-Mike has demonstrated that he has the skills necessary to solve Connecticut’s financial challenges.
+Mike has demonstrated that he has the skills necessary to fix Connecticut’s financial problems.

-Mike’s successful track record in Stamford proves it can be done, and he’s precisely the leader to do it.
+Mike’s private sector expertise and his successful track record in Stamford proves it can be done, and he’s just the leader to do it.